 Profit margin is a commission (in ADA) that the owners take from the total stake pool rewards after subtracting costs, but before the rewards are shared amongst the stakeholders.
 The idea behind the margin parameter is to compensate the stake pool owners for the hard work and personal time that they put into building and maintaining the Cardano stake pool.

-The profit margin of the Generous stake pool will always be set at 1%.
-This very small margin allows for the vast majority of the pool rewards to be shared out amongst the stakeholders.
-Whereas other pools might play with their margins to always squeeze the most out of people, we will always keep ours dependably stable.
+Generous Stake Pool will always return 97% of the pool rewards to the pool members.
+Whereas other pools might play with their margins to always squeeze the most out of people, we will always keep ours dependably stable and we promise to never change this parameter.
 ADA staking with Generous is guaranteed to be a stress free way to maximise your ADA.
 Always.